Today we’re going to get into a question that I hear come up all the time, which is the best lens for a Real estate photography Crop Sensor?

-This lens is put together extremely well, and it’s quite big and fairly solid and weighty.
+This lens is put together exceptionally well, and it’s pretty big, reasonably solid, and weighty.
 It has a beautiful curved front element, 30, which unfortunately means it can’t use filters.

-But apart from that tiny hiccup, the lens really is quite a beauty and handles like a truly professional piece of kit.
+But apart from that tiny hiccup, the lens is beautiful and handles like a professional piece of kit.

 There’s a bit of a trip-up when it comes to distortion.

-However, the lens doesn’t seem to have any serious problems with vignetting or dark corners, which is good news.
+However, the lens doesn’t seem to have severe problems with vignetting or dark corners, which is good news.

-You will see that the closer picture quality of this lens is actually very sharp, the lens retains its contrast levels, but you do get quite piercing better flamming flashing around.
+You will see that the closer picture quality of this lens is very sharp; it retains its contrast levels, but you get a piercing better flamming flashing around.

-When you can get some narrow depth of field going, the quality of this lens his bokeh is not super smooth, but neither is it distracting in any way.
+When you can get some narrow depth of field going, the quality of this lens his bokeh is not super smooth, but neither is it distracting.

 Well, let’s sum everything up.

-Sigma is presenting us with another groundbreaking and very capable lens.
+Sigma is presenting us with another groundbreaking and competent lens.

 The build quality is superb, the lens optics are very sharp, and the 8-millimeter shots you can get from this bad boy will make your photography stick out from the crowd.

-I can highly recommend this lens for almost any wide-angle photography enthusiast.
+I can highly recommend this lens to almost any wide-angle photography enthusiast.

 This is a trendy ultra-wide-angle lens for Real estate photographers.

-It is a first f 2.8 aperture throughout its tiny to make many stills photographers like this lens because it has a reputation for being pretty sharp.
+It is a first f 2.8 aperture throughout, tiny makes many stills photographers like this lens because it has a reputation for being pretty sharp.

-This lens is really nicely made.
-It’s pretty heavy, and it feels like a lot of it is made of metal.
+This lens is nicely made.
+It’s heavy and feels like it is made of metal.

-It feels really sturdy.
-The zooming is really nice and smooth.
+It feels sturdy.
+The zooming is lovely and smooth.

-This lens is designed for crop sensor cameras, which means it’ll work on most digital SLR cameras with APS c sensors.
+This lens is designed for crop sensor cameras, which will work on most digital SLR cameras with APS c sensors.

-This lens is fantastic to use in any indoor space, from bedrooms to cathedrals; this is fairly good.
+This lens is fantastic to use in any indoor space, from bedrooms to cathedrals; this is pretty good.

-What’s not so good, Is this term chromatic aberration.
+What’s not so good, Is the term chromatic aberration.

-But apart from that, the picture quality remains fairly sharp, and at least chromatic aberration can be sorted out in the editing.
+But apart from that, the picture quality remains pretty sharp, and at least chromatic aberration can be sorted out in the editing.

 So overall, it’s a good performance that zooms into 16 millimeters.

-Tokina lenses are notorious for this; in a very key performance in terms of distortion at 11 millimeters, you can see some barrel distortion, but it’s not tremendously bad to zoom into 16 millimeters.
+Tokina lenses are notorious for this; in a crucial performance in terms of distortion at 11 millimeters, you can see some barrel distortion, but it’s not tremendously bad to zoom into 16 millimeters.

 So, overall, the image quality is good.

-The only major issue I had was with the quality of the background blur.
+The only major issue I had was the quality of the background blur.

-This isn’t really a big deal for an ultra-wide-angle lens, as their business does not really give you blurry backgrounds.
+This isn’t a big deal for an ultra-wide-angle lens, as their business does not give you blurry backgrounds.

-Tokina on an interesting lens manufacturer and their designs tend to be quite idiosyncratic.
+Tokina on an interesting lens manufacturer and their designs tend to be quite distinctive.

 Their lenses tend to have fantastic build quality.
 Tend to be very sharp and yet also have issues with chromatic aberration.

-Which makes it useful for shooting indoors, shooting in dark video work, or getting a more out-of-focus background in your pictures.
+This makes it useful for shooting indoors, dark video work, or getting a more out-of-focus background in your pictures.

-Also, the lens doesn’t get darker as easily when which is useful for video makers.
+Also, the lens doesn’t get darker as quickly, which is helpful for video makers.

-The lens’s zoom range of 11 to 20 millimeters brings it’s more in line with competing lenses on the market.
+The lens’s zoom range of 11 to 20 millimeters is more in line with competing lenses on the market.

-So, we are definitely in the ultra-wide-angle territory, although 10-millimeter lenses are actually noticeably wider.
+So, we are definitely in the ultra-wide-angle territory, although 10-millimeter lenses are noticeably wider.

-11 millimeters gives you dramatically wide views, handy for indoor photography.
+11 millimeters gives you dramatically expansive views, handy for indoor photography.

-And this Tokina lens zooms in to 20 millimeters, which is still a wide-angle, but it can give you just a little more emphasis on your subject.
+And this Tokina lens zooms in to 20 millimeters, which is still a wide angle, but it can give you a little more emphasis on your subject.

-This lens is designed for APSC cameras, but it will physically fit onto a full-frame camera.
-So, actually using this lens on a full-frame camera is a possibility if needed.
+This lens is designed for APSC cameras but will physically fit onto a full-frame camera.

 Let’s look at the lens’s build quality.

-It’s quite heavy, weighing in at over half a kilo; it’s also rather big.
+It’s heavy, weighing over half a kilo; it’s also rather significant.
 It feels solid enough, but it’s maybe a little more plasticky than other Tokina lenses.

 The focus went hands very smoothly and precisely with hard stops at either end of the scale.

 The front lens element does not extend or rotate as you change focus.
-Normally, pulling back into manual focus mode will change your focus a little too.
+Usually, pulling back into manual focus mode will change your direction a little.

-It really is an old-fashioned design that stickiness should phase out the autofocus motor fairly quickly and not too noisy.
+It is a retro design that stickiness should phase out the autofocus motor reasonably quickly and not too noisy.

-Overall, I’m not really in love with this lens’s build quality.
+I’m not in love with this lens’s build quality.

-It seems a little more plasticky than other Tokina lenses, not quite as tough, and I wouldn’t say I like its autofocus system.
+It seems a little more plasticky than other Tokina lenses, not quite as challenging, and I wouldn’t say I like its autofocus system.

 Let’s look at image quality.

-At 11 millimeters with the aperture wide open at F 2.8, we see excellent sharpness in the middle of the image with good contrast levels.
+At 11 millimeters with the aperture wide open at F 2.8, we see excellent sharpness with good contrast levels in the middle of the image.

-We saw some pretty notable chromatic aberration on the contrasting edges.
+We saw some pretty notable chromatic aberration on the opposite edges.

-So, at 11 millimeters, the lens is quite sharp, really.
+So, at 11 millimeters, the lens is quite sharp.
 It’s a shame that we can support this level of chromatic aberration.

 But then again, that’s also quite common for an ultra-wide-angle lens.

 The lens is just as sharp.
-That’s a good performance over again, and we can see hints of colorful chromatic aberration stop the lens down to f4 for a nice boost in sharpness in the middle of the image.
+That’s a good performance over again, and hints of colorful chromatic aberration stop the lens down to f4 for a nice boost in sharpness in the middle of the image.

-The lens is extremely sharp, with great contrast levels that sharpness continues until you reach the very soft corners and Stark, you get a gradual improvement in clarity as you stop down to f four, then f 5.6, then eight, then f 11.
+The lens is exceptionally sharp, with excellent contrast levels.
+That sharpness continues until you reach the soft corners and Stark; you gradually improve clarity as you stop down to f four, then f 5.6, eight, then f 11.

-The good news is that the lens shows little vignetting; even at F 2.8, the corners don’t look too dark.
+The good news is that the lens shows slight vignetting; even at F 2.8, the corners don’t look too dark.

-It’s not tremendously bad, but it’s certainly a bit worse than average.
+It’s not tremendously bad, but it’s worse than average.

-The close-up image quality is surprisingly extremely soft with strong ghosting and weak contrast levels.
+The close-up image quality is surprisingly incredibly soft, with solid ghosting and weak contrast.

 The Tokina 11 to 20-millimeter f 2.8 has lots of light.
-It has a usable zoom range, and it’s also nice and sharp.
+It has a usable zoom range and is also nice and sharp.

-But to achieve all that tequilas, lens designers seem to have overlooked a lot of optical problems.
+But to achieve all that tequilas, lens designers seem to have overlooked many optical problems.

 It displays chromatic aberration and barrel distortion.

-It also has the dreadful close-up image quality and very ugly Barker, not to mention the amount of flaming when there are bright lights in the picture.
+It also has a dreadful close-up image quality and a very ugly Barker, not to mention the amount of flaming when there are bright lights in the picture.

-I’m not a fan of its build quality either or its focus system.
+I’m not a fan of its build quality or focus system.

-This lens can be perfect indeed for filmmakers who are happy to use manual focus.
+This lens can be perfect for filmmakers happy to use manual focus.

-Although the zooming is a tiny bit stiff, as for anyone else they.
+Although the zooming is a bit stiff, as for anyone else they.

 Well, it’s a lens that can get you some sharp pictures.